MarcGrol/sodoku/README.md

-# sodoku
+# Sudoku
-Sodoku solver in go.
+Sudoku solver in go.
 Combines deterministic and brute force approach using recursion, go-routines and channels.
 Educated guesses are run in dedicated go-routines: A bad guess will make the goroutine terminate.
 A good guess leading to a solution will be reported back to main thread.

 ## Testing